wp-plugins/oik-nivo-slider/readme.txt

 One way of achieving this is to code
 `<?php echo do_shortcode('[nivo post_type=attachment post_parent=487 caption=n]'); ?>`

-= Which version of the jQuery Nivo slider code is needed? = The plugin includes the FREE jQuery Nivo slider v2.7.1 from http://nivo.dev7studios.com/features/ excluding the demo files.
+= Which version of the jQuery Nivo slider code is needed? = The plugin includes TWO versions of the FREE jQuery Nivo slider
-There are some minor additions to the nivo-slider.css file to support additional function provided by the oik Nivo slider
+* Version 3.1 is the latest version from Dev 7 studios, producing responsive slideshows.
+* oik-nivo-slider continues to support the themes for version 2.7.1: default271, orman, pascal and oik271

-= Does it support version 3.1 of the jQuery Nivo slider? = This is planned for a future version.
+= Does it support version 3.1 of the jQuery Nivo slider? = YES... from oik-nivo-slider version 1.7

+= Does it support thumbnail navigation? =
+YES... from oik-nivo-slider version 1.7 with oik 1.17 or higher Thumbnail navigation is supported for version 3.1 of the nivo jQuery code.

 = Which version of jQuery does it use? =
 It uses the jQuery library provided by WordPress.
 In WordPress 3.3.1 it was 1.7.1.
-For WordPress 3.4.1 it is 1.7.2
+For WordPress 3.4.1/3.4.2 it is 1.7.2

 = What's the difference between this plugin and Nivo's WordPress plugin = I have not tried Nivo's plugin.
 But you can read about it and watch a video here http://nivo.dev7studios.com/features/#wordpress

 = Can you tell me more? =
 YES.
 See [oik-nivo-slider](http://www.oik-plugins.com/oik-plugins/oik-nivo-slider/)

 == Screenshots ==
-1. Nivo slider with the default theme. [nivo]
+1. Nivo slider - default theme [nivo]
-2. Nivo slider with the Orman theme [nivo theme=orman]
+2. Nivo slider - bar theme [nivo theme=bar]
-3. Nivo slider with the Pascal theme and NO captions [nivo theme=pascal caption=n]
+3. Nivo slider - dark theme [nivo theme=dark]
+4. Nivo slider - light theme [nivo theme=light]
-4. Nivo slider with the oik theme - not hovered over [nivo theme=oik]
+5. Nivo slider - oik theme - not hovered over [nivo theme=oik ]
-5. Nivo slider with the oik theme - image hovered over
+6. Nivo slider - oik theme - image hovered over
-6. Nivo slider with the oik theme - caption hovered over
+7. Nivo slider - oik theme - caption hovered over
+8. Nivo slider - default271 theme [nivo theme=default271]
+9. Nivo slider - orman theme [nivo theme=orman]
+10. Nivo slider - pascal theme [nivo theme=pascal]
+11. Nivo slider - oik271 theme [nivo theme=oik271]
-7. oik Nivo slider options page
+12. oik Nivo slider options page

 == Upgrade Notice ==
+= 1.7 =
+* Requires oik v1.17(.1122.1709) for thumbnail navigation support
+* Requires oik v1.17.1128 for custom boxCols or boxRows settings

 = 1.6 =
 * Version 1.6 should be used with oik version 1.16.